cnabio/cnab-spec/802-credential-sets.md

 ### Namespaces

 Credential and Parameter Sets MAY be scoped to a namespace.
-The combination of namespace and name must be unique.
+The combination of namespace and name MUST be unique.
 When a namespace is unset or empty, the document is considered to be global.
 Documents in a namespace MAY reference a global document, but global documents MUST NOT reference namespaced documents and namespaced documents MUST NOT reference documents in a different namespace.